-The Homeless and Housing Assistance Program (HHAP), initiated in 2015, successfully helped 22 families by providing rental and utility assistance for 3 months.
+The Homeless and Housing Assistance Program (HHAP) successfully helped 21 families by providing rental and utility assistance for 3 months in 2017.
 Families also participated in money management classes.
-Through intensive case management, 90% of the families have achieved self-sufficiency.
+Through intensive case management, 97% of the families have achieved self-sufficiency.